BioJulia/BioStructures.jl/docs/src/documentation.md

 ```

 `displacements` is used in a similar way to `rmsd` but returns the vector of distances for each superimposed atom.
+`dispatoms` selects the atoms to calculate the displacements on.

 These transformation functions may be useful beyond the context of protein structures.
 For example, `Transformation(c1, c2)` calculates the transformation to map one set of coordinates to another.